 Taiwan, on the other hand, bans Simplified Chinese in governmental and civil publications.
 To be politically correct, you will need to support the traditional script if your product is to be sold on that island.
 The simplified script was never officially introduced or used in Taiwan, so most Taiwanese people are not familiar with it.

 In Hong Kong, traditional Chinese characters are officially and customarily used.
-Even nearly 10 years after the PRC’s takeover, textbooks, official statements, and newspapers still do not show signs of moving to the simplified script.
+Even 20 years after the PRC’s takeover, textbooks, official statements, and newspapers still do not show signs of full migration to the simplified script.
 But the increasing influence of the PRC on Hong Kong has increased the use of simplified characters, and you now often see them in Hong Kong’s tourist areas.

-If you want to target Hong Kong with your product, you should use the traditional script for the short term.
-In the long term, the influence that the PRC brings to the island may make Simplified Chinese the official script.
+If you want to target Hong Kong with your product, you should consider both the traditional and simplified scripts.
+In the long term, the influence that the PRC brings to the island may make Simplified Chinese the one and only official script.

 Lastly, since there is a large Chinese community in North America, many companies are now localizing their products to target this growing market.
 Dominance is now emerging from PRC expatriates due to their sheer number, making the simplified Chinese script the script of choice for Chinese readers in the USA and Canada.

-When measuring the market opportunity of your product in Chinese, consider this: The simplified script opens market doors for you not only in mainland China (PRC), but also in Singapore, Malaysia, North America, and possibly Hong Kong in a few more years!
-So, the actual GDP for consumers consuming in the simplified script easily exceeds the $9 trillion figure, making it the clear choice after English for your product.
+When measuring the market opportunity of your product in Chinese, consider this: The simplified script opens market doors for you not only in mainland China (PRC), but also in Singapore, Malaysia, North America, and Hong Kong!
+So, the actual GDP for consumers consuming in the simplified script easily exceeds the $12 trillion figure, making Simplified Chinese the clear choice after English for product localization investment.
+The below eBook and whitepaper are must read if you are thinking about taking your products and services to China or other parts of the world!